Working for better equality: income, gender, other

-Improving access to the profession would improve access to justice.
-Currently the legal profession is not representative of society.
+If we make the legal profession more representative of society, we improve access to justice.
+To improve access, action by all stakeholders, including law firms, chambers, The Law Society, The Bar Council / Bar Standards Board, and the Inns of Court – is required.
 See recent paper on improving access to justice.
-This situation requires action by all stakeholders, including law firms, chambers, The Law Society, The Bar Council / Bar Standards Board, and the Inns of Court.

 Statistics show that: